-Now, gist of his teachings stands out from many texts in other branches than Theravada and its Pali canon, which is a corpus of texts.
+Gist of his teachings stands out from many texts in other branches than Theravada and its Pali canon, which is a corpus of texts.
 Buddha teaches in them.
-When it comes to Gautama Buddha's teachings, careful summaries or key points is the rather sane approach.
+When it comes to Gautama Buddha's teachings, careful summaries or key points could be a sane approach.

 Some cornerstones can be rendered as "Suffering can be ended," and "Right livelihood favours contemplation" [well implied].